ncsa/XSEDE-Delta/docs/source/index.rst

 |       | Y_TASK_ID |                                     |
 +-------+-----------+-------------------------------------+

-See the sbatch man page for additional environment variables available.
+See theÂ sbatchÂ man page for additional environment variables available.

 **srun**

-The srun command initiates an interactive job on the compute nodes.
+TheÂ srunÂ command initiates an interactive job on the compute nodes.

 For example, the following command: